coyote-team/coyote-wp/readme.txt

 Please familiarise yourself with the [Coyote Terms of Service](https://www.coyote.pics/terms-of-service/).

 == Changelog ==

+=1.3=
+* Allow configurable importing of images in unpublished posts

+=1.2=
+* Track version and stable tag properly

 =1.1=
 * Fix unexpected output error on activation